AlfredoSystems/Alfredo-NoU2/README.md

 4. **Add this library to the Arduino IDE**.
 In the Arduino IDE, Click `Sketch` > `Include Library` > `Add .ZIP Library...`, and select the ZIP file you downloaded.

 5. **Open the `NoU2MotorParty` example**.
-In the Arduino IDE, go to `File` > `Examples` > `Alfredo-NoU2` (you might need to scroll down) and select `NoU2MotorParty`.
+In the Arduino IDE, go to `File` > `Examples` > `Alfredo-NoU2-master` (you might need to scroll down) and select `NoU2MotorParty`.
 This will open a new window with the example opened.
 You can close the old one.

 6. **Connect your ESP32 and select the COM port**.
 Connect your ESP32 to your computer using a micro USB cable.
 In the Arduino IDE, select the corresponding COM port under `Tools` > `Port`.
 The correct COM port may say `(Silicon Labs)` next to it.
 If none of them do, you can unplug and replug the USB to see which COM port disappears and reappears.
+If you cannot find any COM port for the ESP32, try the [troubleshooting steps](#cant-connect-to-the-esp32-over-usb-to-upload).

 7. **Select ESP32 as the board type**.
 In the Arduino IDE, go to `Tools` > `Board` > `ESP32 Arduino` and select `ESP32 Dev Module`.
 On older versions of Arduino, it may just be `Tools` > `Board` > `ESP32 Dev Module`.

 8. **Upload `NoU2MotorParty` to your ESP32**.
 In the window with `NoU2MotorParty` opened, click the upload button (the arrow in the top left).
-When the console on the bottom of the window starts showing `Connecting....._____.....`, hold down the `BOOT` button on the ESP32.
+If the console on the bottom of the window starts showing `Connecting....._____.....`, hold down the `BOOT` button on the ESP32.

 Once the top of the console says `Done uploading.`, the example is on the ESP32 and you can unplug it from the computer.
 When connected to an Alfredo NoU2, the `NoU2MotorParty` example will pulse any connected motors and servos back and forth.